lunarphp/stripe/README.md

 Stripe::fetchIntent($paymentIntentId);
 ```

+Both these methods will return a `Stripe\PaymentIntent` object.

 # Storefront Usage

 This addon provides some useful components you can use in your Storefront, they are built using Laravel Livewire and AlpineJs so bear that in mind.